Smiles History, Family Crest & Coats of Arms

 Early Origins of the Smiles family

-The surname Smiles was first found in Cumberland
+The surname Smiles was first found in Cumberland, a historic county of North West England, now known as Cumbria.

 Early History of the Smiles family